Eastern or red-spotted newts live in forested parts of eastern North America, in or near swamps, streams, ponds, and small pools of fresh water.

-Eastern newts are one of few salamander species native to North America.
-They are most active during the warmer months of the year, and are often found hunting for food along the shallow edges of streams and ponds.
+Eastern newts are most active during the warmer months of the year, and are often found hunting for food along the shallow edges of streams and ponds.
 They eat small aquatic insects and other invertebrates, as well as amphibian eggs.
 They rely mainly on sight, along with chemical cues, to locate prey.

 During the coldest months of the year, depending on the area, adult eastern newts may leave the water for communal overwintering sites on land.
 In the spring, they migrate back to the same breeding ponds they inhabited the previous season.

 Juveniles – known as efts – live entirely on land while adults are primarily aquatic.
 Efts are brilliant red or orange and are often encountered in the woods soon after rainfall.
 In drier weather, they usually take shelter under decaying logs or in moist leaf litter.

 As eastern newts grow into adulthood, their color turns olive to dark green and they become camouflaged against the bottom of a stream or pool of water.
 If you examine adults closely, you will notice that many are speckled with small, dark red dots surrounded by black circles.
 Females tend to be lighter in color than males.

 “Red efts,” as juvenile eastern newts are called, are stunning in appearance and impossible to miss as they walk along the forest floor.

 Females lay eggs in the spring in quiet bodies of water.
 It can take a female up to a week to deposit all of her eggs.
 Each egg attaches to vegetation or some other object submerged in water.
 Many of the tiny eggs will be lost, including to predation by aquatic insects and leeches.